 It's even gotten better recently, although I don't make any big scores anymore.

 Since men have been pushed out of the workforce, and women are more favored for jobs, there are plenty of single women out there with money.
+What am I supposed to do?
+Work two minimum-wage jobs so I can live in a studio apartment and go to food pantries to eat - by bus?

 Of course I lie to them and make up I got lucky in stocks and stuff, and that's why I'm retired.
 And I've found the best way to treat them is to not take any shit of them whatsoever.
 After all, they are easily replaced.
 And I have replaced them, too, after I got what I wanted.